 On the other hand, had the second day of fighting gone differently for the Confederates, the assault on the third day would not have been necessary.
 Had Lee been able to turn the Union left the Army of the Potomac would have crumbled like dominoes.

 On the first day, had General Ewell found it practicable to assault Cemetery Hill the battle may have then ended with a Union retreat, leaving Lee's army to wreak havoc in the North.

-Of course it is all conjecture, and countless scenarios are easy to imagine.
+Of course, it is all conjecture, and countless scenarios are easy to imagine.
 Equally easy to imagine is the impact of a Confederate victory on the future of America itself.
 Had the events on the third day at Gettysburg played out differently, would there now be two Americas instead of one?

-Estimated casualties at the Battle of Gettysburg 2
+Casualties at the Battle of Gettysburg 2

 Why Was the Battle of Gettysburg Important?